jamesnixon197/coding-standards/README.md

 ## Use searchable names

 Use names which can easily be grepped for in the code.
 Avoid using single letter names which can bring up many results.
-Remember `e` is the most used letter in the English alphabet.
+For example, `e` is the most used letter in the English alphabet so wouldn't be good name.

 ### Bad
 ```